TSMaitry/alaterm/INSTALL.md

 ### Description of the install process

-**1.** Your device should be plugged into a power supply, or fully charged.
+Your device should be plugged into a power supply, or fully charged.
 Installation may take 40-60 minutes, and consumes a lot of power.

-**2.** The installer records its progress in a status file.
+1. The installer records its progress in a status file.
 If you are interrupted, perhaps because you must shut down your device or because you lost Internet connection, then re-launch the installer.
 It will resume where it left off.

-**3.** Your device is examined for compatibility.
+2. Your device is examined for compatibility.
 In most cases, the result is accept or reject.
 If a device is accepted, progress continues automatically.
 In some marginal cases, you will be asked whether or not you wish to install.

-**4.** The installer requests a wakelock.
-Android may ask if you will allow it to stop battery optimization.
-You may allow or deny.
-Installation may complete faster if you allow.
-Battery optimization is restored when the script completes or fails.

-**5.** A large archive is downloaded from the Arch Linux ARM project.
+3. A large archive is downloaded from the Arch Linux ARM project.
 It is about 450MB.
 After download, its md5sum is checked.

-**6.** The archive is unpacked into **proot** subsystem of Termux.
+4. The archive is unpacked into a `proot` subsystem of Termux.
 This is a virtual machine, which does not require root access.

-**7.** The existing Arch Linux ARM files are updated.
+5. The existing Arch Linux ARM files are updated.
 Language is chosen, based on earlier test of your device language settings.
 During the update, you may see errors or messages regarding attempts to re-create the kernel, or access the bus.
 Ignore them.
 As long as the installer continues, all is good.
-Alaterm does not use the Arch kernel.
+Alaterm does not use the downloaded Arch kernel.
-It relies on the Android kernel, which is unknown to Arch.
+It relies on your device Android kernel, which is unknown to Arch.

-**8.** The *sudo* program is installed and configured.
+6. The `sudo` program is installed and configured.
 Then a new user is created, with administrator privileges within Alaterm.
 This does **not** grant any new privileges outside of Alaterm.

-**9.** The script logs in as the new user.
+7. The script logs in as the new user.
 It downloads and installs the LXDE graphical desktop.
 Download is large.

-**10.** The installer creates or edits various files, to configure the desktop and its pre-installed software.
+8. The installer creates or edits various files, to configure the desktop and its pre-installed software.
 This provides a "just works" experience, without the need for further configuration.

-**11.** The installer logs out of Alaterm, and creates a launch script for Termux.
+When done, the installer logs out of Alaterm, and creates a launch script for Termux.
 Termux displays information regarding how to launch Alaterm.

 ### Using Alaterm

-The Termux command is **alaterm**.
+The Termux command is `alaterm`.
-Login as username *user* and password *password* are applied automatically.
+Login as username *user* with password *password* are applied automatically.

 When Alaterm is launched, the command prompt changes, so you know that you are in Alaterm.